MOG Coin Price Tops $0.0000 (MOG)

-MOG Coin (MOG) traded 15% higher against the U.S. dollar during the one day period ending at 8:00 AM ET on April 6th.
-MOG Coin has a total market capitalization of $217.72 million and $6.85 million worth of MOG Coin was traded on exchanges in the last day.
-One MOG Coin token can now be purchased for $0.0000 or 0.00000000 BTC on exchanges.
-During the last seven days, MOG Coin has traded down 30.3% against the U.S. dollar.
+MOG Coin (MOG) traded 7% lower against the US dollar during the 1 day period ending at 17:00 PM ET on April 9th.
+Over the last seven days, MOG Coin has traded up 1.3% against the US dollar.
+One MOG Coin token can now be purchased for $0.0000 or 0.00000000 BTC on cryptocurrency exchanges.
+MOG Coin has a market cap of $228.36 million and $6.57 million worth of MOG Coin was traded on exchanges in the last day.

 - Aidi Finance (BSC) (AIDI) traded down 2.2% against the dollar and now trades at $0.0000 or 0.00000000 BTC.